Conflicts ANd Water Management

 Internationality and Guidance

 We will be available to continuously support the students during the project.
 The employees of the International Offices (IO) guide and support, among other things, with visa applications.
 The students are also offered culture-specific webinars to prepare for the stay abroad.
 The officers of the partner universities and the IO staff are actively involved in the preparation and implementation of the stays.
 The students are also given funding opportunities Advised by the IO for a longer stay abroad.
-The varied accompanying program includes activities with regional historical-cultural references, among others, a visit to the Kulturbrauerei in Heidelberg, a boat trip on Lake Constance, a tour of the historic old town of Guadalajara as well as the tequila production facilities.
+The varied accompanying program includes activities with regional historical-cultural references, among others, a visit to the Kulturbrauerei in Heidelberg, a boat trip on Lake Constance, a tour in Okyi-AmisaRiver ,Kakum National park.
+Participants also will have a city tour of the capital Accra, a visit to Lake Bosumtwi and an excursion to Manhyia Palas in Kumasi.
+All these will offer a better understanding of the country and its people.
 A visit to the energy storage facility of Stadtwerke Heidelberg provides an opportunity for intercultural discussion about country-specific differences in energy policy.
 In the footsteps of Emil Rathenau, the founder of AEG, the students deal with the historical development and importance of hydropower.

 This website was designed in the project “YIP (Your Ideas to Practice)“, which is part of Baden-Württemberg-STIPENDIUM for University Students – BWS plus, a program of the Baden-Württemberg Stiftung.